 Best OINP Guide for International Students Graduating in Ontario

-If you're finishing a Masters or PhD at an Ontario university and want to stay permanently, the OINP Graduate streams are your fastest path to nomination without needing a job offer.
-But the window is closing: all existing OINP streams are being revoked by May 30, 2026, and the replacement "Exceptional Talent" pathway may require active employment rather than academic credentials alone.
-The best guide for your situation covers the current Graduate stream scoring strategy, the May 30 decision calculus, and the post-nomination federal process — because a provincial nomination is only the midpoint of your PR journey.
+If you're finishing a Masters or PhD at an Ontario university and want to stay permanently, the OINP Graduate streams were a path to nomination without needing a job offer.
+The former streams closed to new applicants on May 30, 2026.
+The best guide for your situation covers the former Graduate stream scoring strategy and the post-nomination federal process — because a provincial nomination is only the midpoint of your PR journey.

 The Graduate Stream Landscape in 2026